 sc2tog: Single crochet 2 together

 This project is worked in BACK LOOPS ONLY so just be prepared for that.
 If you’re unsure of what that means, it is putting your needle through only one loop of your stitch instead of the usual two.
-You’re going to stitch into the back loop (the one closest to you)
+You’re going to stitch into the back loop (the one furthest from your face.)